HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 as fictional thought experiments for philosophical debates.”
 She says with a subtle victorious smile.
-As if Beforeigner is that mainstream… luckily, he did watch that show;
+As if Beforeigner is that mainstream…
-and as it so happens, he just rewatched it again a few weeks ago, so he knows exactly what she was talking about.
+Though, as it so happens, he loves that show and just rewatched it again a few days ago, so he knows exactly what she was talking about.
+(What a coincidence!)
 The book, however, is something he merely heard of.

 She continues,